KrzysztofCzapla/College-Enrolment-System/README.md

 ### 1. Copy Repository
 ### 2. install docker and docker compose (curl -fsSL https://get.docker.com -o get-docker.sh && sudo sh get-docker.sh)
 ### 3. get into main repository folder and type "make up-build"
-### 4. If you wish you could load fixtures with users, universities, and offers with "make fixtures"
+### 4. If you wish you can load fixtures with users, universities, and offers with "make fixtures"

 ## Usage
 ### log in as admin: username: admin, password: admin